 Do Dogs Sweat?
 Find Out!

 There’s a famous quote that says: “I don’t sweat.
 I sparkle.”
 Well, if that’s the case then these hot summer months sure have me sparkling like a diamond!
-While we lather on the deodorant and antiperspirant in an effort to keep our shirts dry and smelling fine, did you know our sweat glands are actually designed to help us release heat and cool down?
+While we lather on the deodorant and antiperspirant to keep our shirts dry and smelling fine, did you know our sweat glands are actually designed to help us release heat and cool down?
 Pretty cool!
 Now here’s another thought: How do our dogs keep cool?
 I don’t know about you, but I’ve never seen a dog come inside on a hot day with sweat beads on his forehead!
 So, it begs the question: Do dogs sweat?

 Do Dogs Sweat?

 Short answer: Yes, dogs do sweat a little.
 But it’s not their main way of cooling down.
+Dogs have two types of sweat glands: merocrine glands and apocrine glands.
+Here’s how they work:

-Merocrine glands function pretty similarly to our sweat glands.
-They’re located in a dog’s paw pads and activate when it’s hot, as a way of helping our pup’s cool down.
+• Merocrine glands function pretty similarly to our sweat glands.
+They’re located in a dog’s paw pads and activate when it’s hot, as a way of helping our pups cool down.
 This is why you may notice your pup leaving behind damp paw prints on super hot summer days.

-Apocrine glands – while considered sweat glands – don’t actually produce sweat to keep your dog cool.
+• Apocrine glands – while considered sweat glands – don’t actually produce sweat to keep your dog cool.
 Instead, they release pheromones.
 These glands are located all over our dogs’ bodies and help the canine community identify other dogs by scent.

 So, How Do Dogs Cool Off?

-When dogs pant, they release hot air from their lungs and let in cooler external air.
+Since sweating isn’t a dog’s primary method for cooling down, they rely on other mechanisms to regulate their body temperature.
+On a super hot day, you’ll probably catch your dog with his mouth wide open, tongue hanging out, huffing and puffing.
+That’s because panting is a dog’s main way of cooling himself down.
+Here’s how it works … When dogs pant, they release hot air from their lungs and let in cooler external air.
 This ultimately helps evaporate water on their tongue, inside their mouth, nasal passages, and upper respiratory tract.
-As this water evaporates, your dog’s body is able to regulate its body temperature and cool down.
+As this water evaporates, your dog’s body can regulate its body temperature and cool down.

-There Is Another Way Dogs Cool Down
+There’s Another Way Dogs Cool Down

 Heat Stroke In Dogs